sonus21/rqueue/docs/dashboard.md

 permalink: /dashboard
 ---

-The Rqueue dashboard provides several components to monitor and manage various aspects of message processing.
+The Rqueue dashboard provides a comprehensive interface to monitor and manage various aspects of message processing.

-### Components of the Rqueue Dashboard
+### Dashboard Components

-* **Latency Graph**: Displays latency metrics for all queues or specific queues over a daily basis for up to 90 days, showing minimum, maximum, and average latency.
+* **Latency Graph**: Displays latency metrics (minimum, maximum, and average) for all queues or specific ones, with a historical view of up to 90 days.

-* **Queue Statistics**: Provides insights into message retry counts, executions, movements to dead-letter queues, and discards due to retry limit exhaustion.
+* **Queue Statistics**: Provides insights into message retries, executions, movements to dead-letter queues, and discards due to retry limit exhaustion.

-* **Task Deletion**: Allows deletion of enqueued messages, whether scheduled to run, currently running, or waiting to run.
+* **Task Management**: Allows for the deletion of enqueued messages, whether they are scheduled, currently running, or waiting in the queue.

-* **Queue Insight**: Offers visibility into internal queue messages, akin to an SQS dashboard.
+* **Queue Insight**: Offers visibility into the contents of internal queues, similar to an Amazon SQS dashboard.

-* **Queue Management**: Facilitates moving tasks from one queue to another.
+* **Task Operations**: Facilitates moving tasks between different queues.

-Link to access the dashboard: [http://localhost:8080/rqueue](http://localhost:8080/rqueue)
+Access the dashboard at: [http://localhost:8080/rqueue](http://localhost:8080/rqueue)

 ## Configuration